tjohann/mydriver/README.md

 My template drivers
 ===================

-This is a collection of different linux kernel driver templates:
+This is a collection of different linux kernel driver (can be use as a template):

 1. an absolute minimal driver
 2. char driver (use ioctl and write to define a new read buffer)